Skip to content

 As I listened, I kept thinking, “How pathetic“.
 But contrary to the hand wringing of the media and stickers, I wasn’t thinking this about the “unfairness” of the industry and the compensation for the workers.

 They told stories about being raised in middle class to upper income homes where they never had to worry about money.
 They went to expensive colleges, often fully funded by their parents, obtaining masters degrees in film studies, journalism, and production.
 One even said his studies were entirely focused to prepare him to be a “Film Director”!
-(To me, that’s as realistic as majoring in “Famous Person”, “Rock Star” or Athlete.)
+(To me, that’s as realistic as majoring in “Famous Person”, “Rock Star” or Professional Athlete.)

-After college, they all moved to LA or Hollywood to pursue their dreams.
+After college, they moved to LA or Hollywood to pursue their dreams.
 They described the struggle of years of writing spec scripts and pitching them without getting any work.
 They talked about being under financial pressure because any writing or acting work they got was piecemeal and at low rates.
 They whined about never being able to afford a house since an average house cost over $1M dollars.

 They talked about high rent.
 They talked about being out of work for extended periods of time.
 One complained of having $200K in student loans.